-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through

+State laws, regulations and policies referenced in the specifica ation are readily available to Civis upon request unough

+the Medicaid agency or the operating agency (if applicable).

+Service Type:

 Statutory Service

 Service:

 Personal Care

 Alternate Service Title (if any):

 Personal Care Attendant (PCA)

 HCBS Taxonomy:

-Service Type:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Category 4: Sub-Category 4: Com uplete this part for a renewal application or a new waiver. that replaces an existing waiver.
 Select one: